 - Understanding the review and approval process for lease and purchase agreements.

 Bear in mind that the University very rarely approves the purchase of real estate in other countries.

-Zoning laws and building codes: The municipality’s zoning laws may regulate the type of activities that are permitted in a given area and how a property can be used (e.g. as a lab for research versus a conference center).
+The municipality's zoning laws may regulate the type of activities that are permitted in a given area and how a property can be used (e.g. as a lab for research versus a conference center).
 Building codes overseas may vary greatly from those in the U.S.; for example, smoke detectors may not be required by law.
-Be prepared to implement steps that will adhere to the University’s standards, as well as local rules.
+Be prepared to implement steps that will adhere to the University's standards, as well as local rules.

 Harvard's Legal Requirements

 Buildings, offices, and residences (sometimes including hotel rooms) that Harvard rents or controls and that are frequently used by students may trigger crime reporting required by the Clery Act.
 Our office tracks overseas incidents that are reported to International SOS and/or to our International Safety & Security team and communicates them to the Harvard University Police Department (HUPD) when required by the Clery Act.

 Registration to Conduct Business

 Purchasing or leasing real estate overseas often triggers legal registration requirements, and in some cases may trigger "Permanent Establishment" (P.E.) status, which could result in tax liability for the University.
 If your activity requires the lease or purchase of space, we can advise you on the University’s requirement to register as a legal entity in the host country.